[ Updated: Nov. 19, 2020, with more details on proxy files. ]

 ProRes is an excellent codec for editing and finishing.
 It is 10-bit, which means it provides 1,024 shades of gray or shades of each color per pixel.
 It has a high bit-rate, which means it retains excellent image resolution.
 However, there are six versions of ProRes, each of which vary in bit rate (and file size).
-In order of bit rate and potentially image quality, these are:
+In order of bit rate and potential image quality, these are:

 Which one is best for your project?
 Based on my research, conversations and experience, here’s what I recommend.

 NOTE: From an audio point of view, all six versions of ProRes have the same excellent, uncompressed audio quality.

 [UPDATED] PRORES PROXY

 ProRes Proxy is designed to create small file sizes providing very efficient editing.
 It is not optimized for image quality.
 ProRes Proxy files CAN be full frame (i.e. the same frame size as the original file).
 However as implemented by Apple, default proxy files are 1/2 the resolution of the master file to reduce file size.
 So, a master file of 1920 x 1080, creates a proxy file of 960 x 540.

 With FCP X 10.4.9 and later versions, we can now choose proxy files that are 1/2, 1/4 and 1/8 the resolution of the master file using either H.264 or ProRes Proxy codecs.
 Smaller files have reduced image quality, but are ideal when media needs to be shared between remote editors.

 The proxy file resolution may be reduced, but FCP X is designed to display it at the same frame size as the original file.
 This allows Transform and Cropping effects, among others, to be applied to a proxy file, yet still translate perfectly when switched back to the master file.